 Seán Ó Riada was a composer and bandleader, and perhaps the single most influential figure in the renaissance of traditional Irish music from the 1960s, through his participation in Ceoltóirí Chualann, his compositions, his writings and his broadcasts on the topic.

-On 23rd April 2010 Ceoltoiri Chualann reformed under the leadership of Peader O'Riada to play a tribute concert to Sean O'Riada in Dublin's Liberty Hall.
+In April 2010 Ceoltóirí Chualann reformed under the leadership of Seán’s son Peader to play a tribute concert in Dublin’s Liberty Hall.